ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Numerical results

 We have also tested how the ASMOP behaves when the criteria are two completely different loss functions.
-Once again we have used CIFAR10 and MNIST dataset for an image classification problem.
+Once again we have used CIFAR10, MNIST, Fashion MNIST and MNIST-Fairness dataset for an image classification problem.
 The problem we are solving is \eqref{logreg}, however this time the component functions are

 and